peterlewis/ubersicht-network-throughput/README.md

 [![Creative Commons](https://flat.badgen.net/badge/license/CC-BY-NC-4.0/orange)](https://creativecommons.org/licenses/by-nc/4.0/)

-A simple Network Throughput monitor for [Übersicht](http://tracesof.net/uebersicht) using the colors from [Monokai Faded](https://dionmunk.com/projects/monokai-faded/).
+A simple Network Throughput widget for [Übersicht](http://tracesof.net/uebersicht) using the colors from [Monokai Faded](https://dionmunk.com/projects/monokai-faded/).
 The widget takes all of your available network connections and adds their upload and download speeds together and gives you a readout.

 ## Screenshot